-Celebrant (to each baptized person) What do you seek?

-Answer Renewal of my life in Christ.

-Celebrant In baptism, you died with Christ Jesus to the

-forces of evil and rose to new life as members of his Body.
-Will you study the promises made at your baptism, and strive to keep them in the fellowship of this community and the rest of the with us, to hear God's word and to celebrate the mystery of Christ's dying and rising?
+- Celebrant(to each baptized person) What do you seek?AnswerRenewal of my life in Christ. - Celebrant In baptism, you died with Christ Jesus to the forces of evil and rose to new life as members of his Body.
+Will you study the promises made at your baptism, and strive to keep them in the fellowship of this community and the rest of the Church? - Answer I will, with God's help. - Celebrant Will you attend the worship of God regularly with us, to hear God's word and to celebrate the mystery of Christ's dying and rising? - Answer I will, with God's help. - Celebrant Will you participate in a life of service to those who are poor, outcast, or powerless? - Answer I will, with God's help. - Celebrant Will you strive to recognize the gifts that God has given you and discern how they are to be used in the building up of God's reign of peace and justice? - Answer I will, with God's help. - Celebrant (to the sponsors/companions/friends) You have been chosen by this communityto serve as companions to these persons.
+Will you support them by prayer and example and help them to grow in the knowledge and love of God? - Sponsors We will, with God's help. - Celebrant (to the congregation) Will you who witness this new beginning keep (N., N.) in your prayers and help them, share with them your ministry, bear their burdens, and forgive and encourage them?

-Church?

-Celebrant Will you attend the worship of God regularly

-Celebrant Will you participate in a life of service to those

-who are poor, outcast, or powerless?

-Celebrant Will you strive to recognize the gifts that God has given you and discern how they are to be used in the building up of God's reign of peace and justice?

-Celebrant (to the sponsors/companions/friends) You have been

-chosen by this community to serve as companions to these persons.
-Will you support them by prayer and example and help them to grow in the knowledge and love of God?

-Sponsors We will, with God's help.

-Celebrant (to the congregation) Will you who witness this new beginning keep (N., N.) in your prayers and help them, share with them your ministry, bear their burdens, and forgive and encourage them?

 People We will, with God's help.